 - Earthquake/disaster drill - held quarterly (2 drills held as a district-wide drill in the fall and spring and 2 held at the discretion of the school's administrator and/or Safety Committee); and

-- Lockdown drill - held quarterly.
+- Lockdown drill - held at least quarterly.

 Following a drill, the school's safety committee discusses any issues that surface in order to eliminate any potential problems should a true emergency occur.
 Problems that can not be corrected are then brought to the District Safety Committee to be discussed and solutions proposed.